abstractfactory/rfc/spec/spec4.md

-# Timed Versioning Pattern
+# Temporal Versioning Pattern

-This document describes a compromise between Immutable and Mutable Versioning, called Timed Versioning.
+This document describes a compromise RFC2 and RFC3 supporting the notion of past, present and future.

 * Name: http://rfc.abstractfactory.io/spec/4
 * Editor: Marcus Ottosson <marcus@abstractfactory.io>
 * Tags: versioning
-* Related: RFC2, RFC3
+* Related: RFC2, RFC3, RFC33
-* State: raw
+* State: draft

 Copyright and Language can be found in RFC1